Forbidden-Duck/portfolio-ecommerce/README.md

 # codecademy-ecommerce-rest-api
 Node/Express REST API to provide typical functionality found in an ecommerce website.
 Users can create accounts, view products, add products to a cart, and place/view orders.

+**Note**:
+This is an adaption of the code provided by Codecademy.
+The solution codecademy provided was not at all clean or what I would expect from a company to produce.
+This was more learning different tools (Swagger, Passport, Express Sessions).
+However, the solution provided doesn't work nor did the code for blocking unwanted requests from users who haven't used /login.
+I don't know either, because they didn't exactly explain anything.

 ## Running the app
 To run locally, `npm install`, then `npm run start`